 Why Sustainably Frugal?

 We all develop a certain set of value systems based on our situations & circumstances while growing up.
 We prefer upholding certain values over the others.
 The values that I prefer to uphold are being financially independent, freedom of time, and living in harmony with nature.
 These values of mine drew interests into environment and energy conservation.
 Being a problem solver, I chose to do my masters in energy systems and become an energy auditor.
-After my masters, my goals were to increase energy conservation and reduce the carbon footprint of as many industries and organisations as possible.
+After my masters, my goals were to increase energy conservation and reduce the carbon footprint of as many industries and organizations as possible.
 Unfortunately, I couldn't follow my chosen career path as adulting was tough and I found myself living on a tight budget to pay off education loans.

 At one point, with an array of dreams, I felt I was really hard on myself - whether to be sustainable or comfortable or lavish or frugal.
 Nothing of these went hand-in-hand.
 However, I found a point of intersection and this website would be my journal to pen it down on an intermittent basis.